mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/hsx.rst

 As explained above, actually Luma, but called this way as it's in line with the terminology in other applications.
 Takes the Hue and Saturation of the Lower layer and outputs them with the Luminosity of the upper layer.
-The most preferred one of the four Tone blending modes, as this one gives fairly intuitive results for the Tone of a hue
+The most preferred one of the four Tone blending modes, as this one gives fairly intuitive results for the Tone of a hue.

 .. figure:: /images/blending_modes/hsx/Blending_modes_Luminosity_Sample_image_with_dots.png
    :align: center